demattosanthony/biml/ARCHITECTURE.md

 ## Solution

-A domain-specific language (`.bim`) designed for AI agents to generate BIM models.
+A domain-specific language (`.biml`) designed for AI agents to generate BIM models.

 **Key insight:** Instead of fighting existing tools, create a language that maps cleanly to BIM concepts while being simple enough for LLMs to write correctly.